Pulling back information geometry: Information geometric latent metric

 and distances could be defined as before.
 This would satisfy our desiderata of a deterministic notion of similarity in the latent space that is applicable to wide range of decoder distributions.

-This construction may seem arbitrary, but in reality it carries deeper geometric meaning. \emph{Information geometry} \citep{nielsen:2020} considers families of probabilistic densities $p(\x|\eta)$ as represented by their parameters $\eta \in \HH$, such that $\HH$ is constructed as a statistical manifold equipped with the Fisher-Rao metric, which infinitesimally coincides with the KL divergence in Eq.~\ref{eq:kl_dist}.
+This construction may seem arbitrary, but in reality it carries deeper geometric meaning. \emph{Information geometry} \citep{nielsen:2020} considers families of probabilistic densities $p(\x|\eta)$ as represented by their parameters $\eta \in \HH$, such that $\HH$ is constructed as a statistical manifold equipped with the Fisher-Rao metric, which infinitesimally coincides with the KL divergence in \eqref{eq:kl_dist}.
 This is known to be a Riemannian metric over $\HH$ that takes the following form:

-When the parameter space $\HH$ is equipped with this metric, we call it a \emph{statistical manifold}. \begin{definition} A statistical manifold consists of the parameter space $\HH$ of a probability density function $p(\b{x}|\eta)$ equipped with the Fisher-Rao information matrix $\b{I}_{\HH}(\eta)$ as a metric. \end{definition} Note that the geometry induced by the Fisher-Rao metric is predefined and can be seen as a modeling decision, since it does not change with data.
-As mentioned above, the Fisher-Rao metric coincides with the KL-divergence locally: \begin{proposition} The Fisher-Rao metric is the first order approximation of the KL-divergence between perturbed distributions:
+When the parameter space $\HH$ is equipped with this metric, we call it a \emph{statistical manifold}.

+\begin{definition} A statistical manifold consists of the parameter space $\HH$ of a probability density function $p(\b{x}|\eta)$ equipped with the Fisher-Rao information matrix $\b{I}_{\HH}(\eta)$ as a Riemannian metric. \end{definition}

+Note that the geometry induced by the Fisher-Rao metric is predefined and can be seen as a modeling decision, since it is related to the chosen likelihood and does not change with data.

+As previously mentioned, a known result in Information Geometry is that the Fisher-Rao metric coincides with the KL-divergence locally \citep{nielsen:2020, amari:2016}: \begin{proposition} The Fisher-Rao metric is the second order approximation of the KL-divergence between perturbed distributions:

 \end{proposition} The central idea put forward in this paper is to consider the decoder as a map $h: \Z \rightarrow \HH$ instead of $f:\Z\rightarrow\X$, and let $\HH$ be equipped with the appropriate Fisher-Rao metric.
 The VAE can then be interpreted as spanning a manifold $h(\Z)$ in $\HH$ and the latent space $\Z$ can be endowed with the corresponding metric.
 We detail this approach in the sequel.